New Moon on

 New lunation 255 / 1208

-At 02:42 on this date the Moon completes the old and enters a new synodic month with lunation 255 of Meeus index or 1208 from Brown series.
+At 02:42 on this date the Moon completes the old and enters a new synodic month with lunation 255 of Meeus index or lunation 1208 from Brown series.

 Synodic month length 29.35 days

 The length of the lunation is 29 days, 8 hours and 19 minutes.
 This is the year's shortest synodic month of 2020.
 It is 12 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length shorter than mean